 - Responsibility – Attitude towards problems and ways of solving them

-6. Only choosing the supplier with the cheapest quote
+6. Only Choose the Supplier with the Cheapest Quote

-Cheaper prices make importers palpitate with excitement.
-There always exists the cheapest prices in the market.
-Not daring to tell you not to choose the cheapest options, but you should at least be aware that the cheapest prices sometimes mean more problems.
+Cheaper prices make importers excited.
+The cheapest price always exists in the market and I’m not daring to tell you not to choose it.
+But you should at least be aware that the cheapest price sometimes means more problems.

-Many smaller importers have experienced such situations.
-Some suppliers will lure you in with cheaper prices.
-But once you remit the deposit, some suppliers will raise the prices using a variety of excuses.
-What will you do?
-Ask for the money back?
-Impossible.
+Have you ever experienced such situations?
+Some suppliers will lure you with cheaper prices.
+But once you pay the deposit, they will raise the prices using various excuses.

 You will lose a lot of time arguing with such suppliers and only end up feeling tired.
 If you insist on not paying the extra money, they will adjust the product quality according to the prices.
 In the end, you will spend more money and energy than necessary.

-My suggestion is, don’t take any chances.
-Seldom will you get good quality products with the cheapest prices in the business?
-You should choose a reasonable price as plan B. Once you find something unusual, please shift to plan B immediately.
+My suggestion is never to take any risks. you will seldom get good quality products with the cheapest prices in the business.
+You should choose a reasonable price as plan B so that you can shift to it immediately once you find something unusual.

 Common Mistakes When Buying from Alibaba

-Some tutorials, online guides, or some, so-called, experienced importers may teach you to choose a “gold supplier” when sourcing products in Alibaba.
-They equate “gold” with “great” and think that the supplier would be wonderful.
+Some tutorials, online guides, or so-called, experienced importers may teach you to choose a “verified supplier” when sourcing products in Alibaba.
+They equate “verified” with “great” and think that the supplier would be wonderful.

 - Study the samples from the supplier.